Longdendale High School are expecting the GCSE Summer 2022 exams to go ahead. Please check this page for the most up to date information.

 Timetables

-The awarding bodies have designated WEDNESDAY 29TH JUNE 2022 as a ‘contingency day’ for examinations.
+The awarding bodies have designated ‘contingency days’ for examinations.
 This is consistent with the qualification regulators’ document Exam system contingency plan: England, Wales and Northern Ireland.

-The designation of a ‘contingency day’ within the common examination timetable is in the event of national or local disruption to examinations.
+The designation of ‘contingency days’ within the common examination timetable is in the event of national or local disruption to examinations.
 It is part of the awarding bodies’ standard contingency planning for examinations.

 Special Consideration